-Update your software and setup account alerts
+Update your software and set up account alerts

 Don’t put off operating system updates to your computer and phone.
 By accepting the updates as they roll out, you are receiving the most up-to-date security patches and fixes.

 Another measure to make sure your identity is safe is to sign up for text and email alerts for your most sensitive accounts, like bank and credit cards.
-If you use Dashlane, we’ll always let you know if a data breach potentially impacts any of your saved accounts with our Security Alerts.

-Use a password manager
+How a password manager helps

-Dashlane’s password manager can help you avoid identity-theft headaches by:
+Dashlane can help you avoid identity-theft headaches by:

-- Providing a secure, encrypted storage space for all of your sensitive data either not protected elsewhere or easily forgotten
+- Providing a secure, encrypted storage space for all of your sensitive data

 - Allowing you to securely share items with trusted sources and revoke sharing access at any point